jamesplease/redux-resource/INDEX.md

 A tiny but powerful system for managing 'resources': data that is persisted to remote servers.

-✓ Removes nearly all "boilerplate" code for remotely-stored data
+✓ Removes nearly all boilerplate code for remotely-stored data
 ✓ Incrementally adoptable
 ✓ Encourages best practices like [normalized state](http://redux.js.org/docs/recipes/reducers/NormalizingStateShape.html)
 ✓ Works well with APIs that adhere to standardized formats, such as JSON API